5 Signs of Addiction

 Are there aspects of your personality that make you think you could become an addict?

-Have you had hangovers due to alcohol after partying through the night?
+Have you had hangovers due to drinking alcohol after partying through the night?

-Have you caught yourself abusing a drug or behaviour?
+Have you been abusing a drug on a constant basis?

 This doesn’t necessarily make you an addict.

 What Are the Signs That Addiction Might Be Present?

 Although there can be very significant warning symptoms and signs of addiction, one single factor alone will not cause or indicate behavioural, alcohol, or drug addiction.
 It is the combination of a number of elements that will result in an illness and suggest the need for help and often substance abuse recovery treatment.

 If you or someone you know is showing signs of addiction, it’s important to get help as soon as possible.
 There are many resources available to those struggling with alcohol and drug addiction, and seeking professional help is often the best first step.